pknull/rpg-dice/README.md

 ---

 ### Result Pool Boost (aka the laziest thing ever)

 You may want to adjust the total based on bonuses.
 This can be achieved by using the same format as the dice boost at the end (again) as a total boost.
 This doesn't effect the roll itself, just the total.
 Note you'll need to add a place holder for the dice modifier though as punishment for your (and mine) laziness.
-As an apology you can also use this with fudge sides.

 ```
  dice.throw('2d6+0+2')